-Lectures: in 8 lectures, different theories of group dynamics are explained and applied to everyday group phenomena.
+Lectures: in 7 lectures, different theories of group dynamics are explained and applied to everyday group phenomena.
 The written assignments that students produce at different times during the course (in pairs) are also the subject of plenary discussions in the lectures.
-The last lecture pays attention to ethics in fundamental and applied group dynamic research.
+The lectures also pay attention to ethics in group dynamic research.

 Knowledge and understanding are being assessed by the multiple-choice exam.

-Application of knowledge and understanding is assessed in the 4 written assignments, in which the ability to write in clear language for colleagues and a wider public is also assessed.
+Application of knowledge and understanding is assessed in the 3 written assignments, in which the ability to write in clear language for colleagues and a wider public is also assessed.
 Skills in developing simple research designs are also assessed as a part of the written assignments.
-When the aggregate grade for the 4 written assignments falls below 5.50, one of the 4 written assignments may be re-submitted as a resit.
-Since all pairs of student received elaborate collective as well as individual feedback on all of the four assignments, the maximum grade for the re-submitted assignment is Satisfactory (6.0).
+When the aggregate grade for the 3 written assignments falls below 5.50, one of the 3 written assignments may be re-submitted as a resit.
+Since all pairs of student received elaborate collective as well as individual feedback on all of the 3 assignments, the maximum grade for the re-submitted assignment is Satisfactory (6.0).

 The Institute of Psychology uses fixed rules for grade calculation and compulsory attendance.
 It also follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of these three policies.

 Forsyth, D.R.
 (2018) Group dynamics (7th edition).
-Boston, MA.: Cengage Learning.
+Boston, MA.: Cengage Learning, Chapter 1, 2, and 16 not included.
 An alternative for this physical study book is the e-book with extra digital materials offered by the authors of this book.
 Available via MindTap on www.cengage.com

 Golding, W. (1954).
 Lord of the Flies.
 London: Faber & Faber Limited (or a later English edition or Dutch translation, for example by Uitgeverij Athenaeum – Polak & Van Gennep, Amsterdam).